Featured

 Parks are a valuable asset to any city.
 They can be used during good times and bad, by people rich or poor.
 Parks improve the health of our city.
 They provide a space where people can play, walk their dog, play sports, or to just sit and relax and enjoy.
 If elected to Columbia Heights City Council, I would like to continue working towards upgrading our parks.
 Upgrades that I support include investments to our trail system, developing a regulation-size soccer field(s) and a public skate park.
 I would like to hear your thoughts on how to improve our parks.

 A few years ago, the Parks and Recreation Commission asked our Public Works Director to write a report on the upgrades needed and the cost of those upgrades for all parks.
-The price tag came in at roughly six million dollars.
+The price tag came in at roughly nine million dollars.
 Currently, it costs about five hundred thousand dollars or more to upgrade a park.

 Read about Connie’s other policy positions